 - Access to items in the Medicare Benefits Schedule (MBS) for medical practitioners (e.g. Group A7, A2 and some A11).

-- Providing funding to support supervision and education for MDRAP doctors.
+- Provision of funding to support supervision and education for MDRAP doctors.

 - Tailored learning and supervision to ensure the safe delivery of high quality care.

 - Two years in stunning rural Victoria while working as a GP.